Varus Derotation Osteotomy

 - Avoid windswept posturing during the healing process

-- Consider lying on the stomach; required if psoas/iliopsoas release
+- Consider lying on the stomach; required if the psoas/iliopsoas release

 - Frequent position changes to prevent pressure areas